NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

 ## Important

-At this time there is no important information to impart.
+Some of this scripting code code is related to the codebase *nlnz-tools-scripts-ingestion* found in the github
+repository: https://github.com/NLNZDigitalPreservation/nlnz-tools-scripts-ingestion and there is an expectation that the two codebases will work together.

 ## Requirements